 Patrick Kelly, a PhD student in history who is writing a dissertation about the rise of human rights activism in response to violence in South America in the 1970s, also won a Fulbright-Hays this year.
 His in-field research on this topic began last summer, when he travelled to various places that had suffered under repressive military dictatorships.
 With the Fulbright funding, he will go to Mexico, Brazil, and Switzerland for more intense research on why people across the world began to care about human rights violations in Latin America.

 “The chance to return to these places and continue my work with local archives and universities will make my dissertation stronger,” Kelly said.
 He hopes eventually to turn the research into a book.

-Kelly’s advisor, Professor Mark Phillip Bradley, and people in the Graduate Student Affairs office helped him articulate and refine his proposal, for which Kelly says he is deeply grateful.
+Kelly’s adviser, Prof. Mark Phillip Bradley, and people in the Graduate Student Affairs office helped him articulate and refine his proposal, for which Kelly says he is deeply grateful.
 “Graduate students can sometimes feel as if they were on their own,” he said, “but I got a strong sense that I was supported by the University 100 percent.”

 The 10 winners of the Fulbright-Hays Doctoral Dissertation Research Abroad fellowship from UChicago and their field and topic:

 - Adrian Anagnost, Art History: “Art and Participation in the Brazilian Republic of ’46”

 - Natalja Czarnecki, Anthropology: “Food-Consumer Encounters: Trust, Uncertainty, and Transition in Post-Socialist Georgia”